LaxarJS/laxar-react-adapter/README.md

 ### Creating a React Widget

-You can use the LaxarJS generator for Yeoman to create a _react_ widget. by selecting _"react"_ as _integration technology_.
+You can use the LaxarJS generator for Yeoman to create a React widget. by selecting _"react"_ as _integration technology_.
 The new widget has a JSX file with a simple widget controller.